Last Updated on November 22, 2023 by thecapetownblog

 This premium half-day tour takes you to two or three wine farms, which will be selected on the day.
 To be honest, they’re all gorgeous so I don’t think it matters too much which ones you end up visiting.

 The tour also includes an a la carte lunch (with wine, of course) at one of the wineries, and two tastings.
 You’ll also learn lots of history about both Constantia’s wine estates and the area more generally from your guide.
+It costs R3,380 per person, so it’s not the cheapest but it’s definitely the most refined way to tour the wine farms.

 If you liked this post, you might also want to check out: